wolfram-laube/clarissa/experiments/README.md

 # Experiments

 Exploratory notebooks and scripts live here.
-They may import `orsa`, but ORSA must not import from here.
+They may import `clarissa`, but CLARISSA must not import from here.